Loonan Chauvette

 Psychoacoustics & Auditory Scene Analysis

-Utilizing psychophysical methods and electrophysiological techniques (including frequency-following responses) to understand how older adults with hearing loss process spectral and temporal acoustic cues, particularly in complex listening environments.
+Utilizing psychophysical methods and electrophysiological techniques to understand how people process spectral and temporal acoustic cues, including in complex listening environments.